vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 The Reserve Protocol uses only [Chainlink](https://github.com/reserve-protocol/protocol/blob/master/contracts/plugins/assets/OracleLib.sol) price feeds with no apparent backup.
 The Backing Manager contract has [maxTradeSlippage](https://etherscan.io/address/0xF014FEF41cCB703975827C8569a3f0940cFD80A4#code), setting maximum deviation from oracle prices that a trade can clear at.
 Moreover, the protocol has the pause, short and long freeze functions to mitigate any extensive oracle failure situation.

 The oracle is significant because it informs the system of collateral default, which will cause the system to sell collateral for emergency collateral alternatives or rebalance the collateral backing.

-### Depeg Risk

-The Electronic Dollar (eUSD) is an overcollateralized stablecoin.
-While eUSD is designed to trade at the market value of the entire prime basket, it is overcollateralized through the staking of eusdRSR.
-This provides some insurance in case of collateral default as we saw when [USDC depegged in March 2023](https://medium.com/reserve-currency/eusd-emerges-strong-the-resilience-of-reserve-protocol-during-usdc-depegging-e5a698a990c9) and eusdRSR [stakers help re-collateralized](https://www.poap.delivery/reserve-eusd) eUSD to defend its peg.

-It is unclear whether RSR can scale as an insurance instrument as eUSD marketcap expands.
-RSR has a relatively thin market, with only $1.3MM in the [RSR/FraxBP](https://curve.fi/#/ethereum/pools/factory-crypto-136/deposit) pool.
-An event requiring RSR staker to take a haircut will likely be met with reduced liquidity from marketmakers, making the prospect of recapitalizing the system from RSR quite tenuous.
-Furthermore, a major event that slashes RSR stakers may deteriorate community morale to the point that all RTokens face difficulty in recovering and attracting stakers in the future.
-The protocol mechanic is certainly a comforting feature, but the effectiveness at scale remains to be seen.

-In summary, there are currently sufficient reserves from overcollateralization.
-While there is low risk of depeg at the moment, eUSD is relatively young and further monitoring of the peg is warranted as the stablecoin continues to increase in market cap.

 ## LlamaRisk Gauge Criteria